*Keep your frame in sight as a reminder to pause and refocus when you need it.

 Thankfully, I wasn’t alone.

-I had a friend who got sober one year before me, and he helped me start building a community.
+I had a friend who got sober a year before me, and he helped me start building a community.
 My family helped me find a therapist.

 At first, therapy and community were lifelines.
 I leaned on them hard.